SHAKAR-AFZAL/Global-Data-Professionals-Insights-PowerBI/README.md

 - High salary roles correlate strongly with the specialized positions
 - Entry into the data field is perceived as **challenging**
 - Work life balance is acceptable but the salary satisfaction is relatively low
-- The United States dominates the data professional landscape
+- The United States dominates data professional landscape

 ---